Off-label Drug Use

 The FDA does not regulate the practice of medicine.
 In general, once the FDA approves a drug, licensed doctors can use it for any purpose they consider medically appropriate.

 The medical literature reports clinical trials, including those that are not part of the FDA approval process.
-This is the main source of off-label use information, although treatment guidelines may also offer options that include off-label use.
+This is the main source of off-label use information.
+Some professional health organizations develop treatment guidelines that may offer options including off-label drug uses.
 Treatment guidelines are based on information from medical literature, including clinical trials, and recommend standard ways to treat certain diseases.

 Lack of information on off-label drug use and outcomes may also put patients at a higher risk for medication errors, side effects, and unwanted drug reactions.
 It’s important that the patient and doctor talk about the possible risks of using the drug and weigh them against the possible benefits.